pinetree1/crispr-dav/Install-and-Run.md

 (1) Start the container interactively and mount a path of host to the container:

-        docker run -it -v /Users/xyz/temp:/Users/xyz/temp pinetree1/crispr-dav bash
+        docker run -it -v /Users/xyz/temp:/Users/xyz/temp pinetree1/crispr-dav

 The docker image is about 1GB, and takes a few minutes to start up for the first time.
 This command mounts /Users/xyz/temp in the host to /Users/xyz/temp in the container.
-Inside the container, the pipeline's path is /opt/crispr-dav.
+Inside the container, the pipeline's path is /crispr-dav.

 (2) After starting up, at the container prompt, go to example1 directory:

-        cd /opt/crispr-dav/Examples/example1
+        cd /crispr-dav/Examples/example1

 (3) Start the pipeline: